rtreacy87/nvim/wikis/rags-implementation-wiki/03-setting-up-vectorcode.md

 # OR
 pipx --version

-# Verify Ollama is running with embedding model
+# Optional: Verify Ollama is running if you want to use Ollama embeddings
+# (VectorCode works with SentenceTransformers by default)
 curl -X POST http://127.0.0.1:11434/api/embeddings \
   -H "Content-Type: application/json" \
   -d '{"model": "nomic-embed-text", "prompt": "test"}'